-How To Buy A Put From the Chart (Limit Order)
+How To Buy A Put From the Chart of Underlying (Limit Order)

 Buying a put affords the buyer the option (but not the obligation) to sell 100 shares of the stock at the selected strike price.
 This option extends from the purchase date to the selected expiration date.
 Below are the steps to place a limit order from the chart to buy a put option.